Last updated August 16th, 2019.

-Before seeing our contenders for the next Singapore, it’s worth looking at some characteristics which made the city-state a success in the first place.
+Before seeing our contenders for the next Singapore, it’s worth looking at some characteristics which made the city-state successful in the first place.

-Perhaps the most important factor is having an efficient system of government.
-It doesn’t necessarily need to be free (Singapore ranks low in press freedom, for example).
+Perhaps the most important factor in becoming the next Singapore is having a highly efficient system of government.
+It does not necessarily need to be “free” (Singapore ranks low in press freedom, for example).
 Just able to focus on economic growth and the well-being of its citizens.

 Singapore, while not quite a fully-functioning democracy, is able to make important decisions quickly.
-In fact, some would argue that the city state’s lack of competition between political parties makes its government more flexible and efficient.
+In fact, you could easily make an argument that the city state’s absence of competition between political parties makes its government more flexible and efficient.

 Singapore straddles the Strait of Malacca, a shipping lane of vital importance, for its part.
 More than 80% of China’s oil imports pass through the strait on their way from the Middle East.
 This has helped make the Port of Singapore the second busiest in the world.

-Lastly, the next Singapore must be open and attractive to foreign investors.
-A nation simply can’t thrive with protectionist policies in place.
+Finally, the next Singapore must be open and attractive to foreign investment.
+A nation cannot thrive with protectionist policies in place.